 DETLEV VAN RAVENSWAAY / SCIENCE PHOTO LIBRARY DETLEV VAN RAVENSWAAY / SCIENCE PHOTO LIBRARY

 Moon's surface.
 The lunar hemisphere that faces Earth has bright highlands and dark seas, or maria, which are lowland plains full of dark solidified lava.
 Also present are impact craters.
-At lower centre is the bright Copernicus crater, with the fainter Kepler crater to its left.
+At centre is the bright Copernicus crater, with the fainter Kepler crater to its lower left.
 Above Copernicus is the Mare Imbrium, to its left is the Oceanus Procellarum.

 Model release not required.
 Property release not required.